Costs: Cheap as chips

 Skill level: Easy peasy

-This classic Shepherd's pie recipe is so easy to follow and will make a delicious traditional pie topped with mashed potato every time - the whole family will love it.
+Shepherd's pie is a classic recipe that's so easy to follow and will make a delicious traditional pie topped with mashed potato every time - the whole family will love it.
 This Shepherd's pie recipe serves 4 people and will take around 1hr to prepare and cook.
-It's well worth the wait!
+But trust us, it's well worth the wait!
 This comforting dish certainly has become a family favourite over time.
-To help make this recipe even easier, see how to make this traditional shepherd's pie with Sue McMahon, cookery editor of Woman's Weekly magazine, in our simple step-by-step video.
-The entire family will love this Shepherd's pie recipe, but leftovers can be stored in an airtight container in the fridge for up to 2 days - reheat thoroughly before serving again.
+To help make this recipe even easier, see how to make this traditional shepherd's pie with Sue McMahon, cookery editor of Woman's Weekly magazine, in our simple step-by-step video which shows how making shepherd's pie is so simple.
+The entire family will love this Shepherd's pie recipe, but if you end up with leftovers, don't worry - they can be stored in an airtight container in the fridge for up to 2 days.
+Just make sure you reheat thoroughly before serving again.
 You can also freeze leftovers too – simply make sure you defrost them in the fridge overnight and reheat until piping hot.

 Shepherd's pie is traditionally made with lamb mince, while cottage pie is made with beef mince